networknext/next/docs/modify_set_of_google_relays.md

 sudo systemctl restart app && sudo journalctl -fu app
 ```

-and you'll see that the test server finds a server relay in Sao Paulo:
+and you'll see that the test server now finds a server relay in Sao Paulo:

 <img width="1245" alt="server finds relays" src="https://github.com/user-attachments/assets/703be26e-9a34-420f-aa37-550cc247ee97" />

+This is great news.
+Acceleration is now _possible_.

-Now acceleration is _possible_, but to actually find this acceleration, we need multiple different networks to optimize across for clients connecting to google.saopaulo.1
+But to actually find this acceleration, we need multiple different networks to optimize across for clients connecting to google.saopaulo.1

-This means we need to spin up as many different relays in Sao Paulo that we can find from different hosting companies.
+This means we need to spin up as many different relays in Sao Paulo that we can find from different hosting companies!

 Up next: [Modify the set of amazon relays](modify_the_set_of_amazon_relays.md).